Join InterNations

 If you are wondering if it is expensive to live in the UAE, the answer is yes.
 While the cost of living in the UAE fluctuates depending on the emirate, overall the cost is high.
 Both Abu Dhabi and Dubai have slipped in the global rankings for most expensive cities for expats.
 However, in both areas expats can still expect to put half of their paycheck towards rent alone.

-Average Cost of Living in Abu Dhabi, Ajman, and Dubai
+Average Cost of Living in Abu Dhabi, Sharjah, and Dubai (Excluding Rent)

 Living Expenses in the UAE